 alternative to glue)

-- Torch – to light up the lantern
+- Torch or light – to light up the lantern

 Technique 1 – Perforated/Pierced Lantern